outdoor trinidad logo.gif (5127 bytes)

 Beaches

-Events Calendar Bird Watching Hiking Camping Kayaking Bicycling Surfing Running Hashing Fishing Multi-sport Other Recreation Places of Interest Discussion & Photos Articles Tour Operators Table of Contents
+Events Calendar Bird Watching Hiking Camping Kayaking Bicycling Surfing Running Hashing Fishing Multi-sport Other Recreation Places of Interest Accommodation Tour Operators Recreation Store Posters & Photos Articles Table of Contents

 For some individuals outdoor recreation is simply relaxing at the beach.
 Trinidad has numerous beaches and outlined below are some of the beaches found around Trinidad.
-An excellent source of information on the beaches of Trinidad and Tobago is "A Guide to Beaches and Bays of Trinidad and Tobago" produced by the Institute of Marine Affairs.
+An excellent source of additional information on the beaches of Trinidad and Tobago is "A Guide to Beaches and Bays of Trinidad and Tobago" produced by the Institute of Marine Affairs.

 The links listed below will take you to specific information on the particular beach.